No passwords, No popups, No AI, No cost:

 October 1, 2014

 A. You can definitely Electropolish 316 stainless small parts in bulk using a barrel.
 I had one and used it to polish several million stainless jewellery parts.
 My barrel was constructed from titanium mesh supported on a bearing at one end only.
 It had an extra titanium mesh anode suspended inside from the open end.
 It was excellent and would polish approximately a 200 ml cup of small parts in a few minutes.
 Current and exposure time needed careful experimentation to optimise results.
 Quantity was determined by a fully exposed layer of components laying across the base of the barrel.
 Barrel would rotate slowly at about 5 seconds per single revolution.
-A few minutes additional polish in walnut shell abrasive [affil links] media with a centrifugal or vibro bowl ensures a chrome like silky brilliant shine.
+A few minutes additional polish in walnut shell media this on eBay or Amazon [affil links] media with a centrifugal or vibro bowl ensures a chrome like silky brilliant shine.

 Ed Palmer